-Requirem nent of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead stra con gning the risk management ategy and policies on internal atrol with achieving the ectives Good.
+Requ irement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Aligning the risk management strategy and policies on internal control with achieving the objectives Good.
 Risk management policy audit plan and regular audit reports.
-None. autl aluating and monitoring the hority's risk management and ernal control on a regular basis Good.
+None. ~ Fage ) Evaluating and monitoring the authority's risk management and internal control on a regular basis Good.
 Risk management policy with risks reviewed regularly by Risk Management Group, SLT and Audit Committee.
-None. and suring effective counter fraud d anti- corruption arrangements in place Fair.
+None.
+220~ 3.
+Ensuring effective counter fraud and anti- corruption arrangements are in place Fair.
 Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014).
 Antifraud and anticorruption policies in place.
 Existing action via Strategic Risk Register to develop and implement antifraud awareness raising programme.
 None.
 Develop and implement anti-fraud awareness raising programme.
-Strategic Director/S151 Officer the effe suring additional assurance on overall adequacy and ectiveness of the framework of vernance, risk management and Good.
+Strategic Director/S151 Officer 4.
+Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and Good.
 Annual governance statement, internal audit arrangements adequate with internal None.
 None.

-control is pro auditor vided by the internal audit actively involved in service improvement. equivalent gr is independe and accounta body: provide effective ass arrangement and maintain control enviro audit committee or oup or function which of the executive able to the governing as a further source of urance regarding as for managing risk ing an effective onment that its tions are listened to on.
-Good.
-Audit committee complies with best practice.
+control is provided by the auditor internal audit actively involved in service improvement.
+5. Ensuring an audit committee equivalent group or function is independent of the executant accountable to the good body: provides a further seeffective assurance regard arrangements for managing and maintaining an effection control environment that it recommendations are listed and acted upon. on which cutive verning ource of ding ng risk ve Audit committee complies with best practice.
 See Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA, 2018).
 Terms of Reference in place for Committee.
 Training for committee members provided June 2022, included session to enable committee members to approve the financial statements undertaken in 2018.
 None.